List of 40 Famous Forests in India to visit

 13. Bhagwan Mahaveer Sanctuary and Mollem National Park, Goa

-The Bhagwan Mahaveer Sanctuary and Mollem National in Goa showcase more than 700 flower plant species.
+The Bhagwan Mahaveer Sanctuary and Mollem National Park in Goa showcase more than 700 flower plant species.
 Trees are found in this national park: Tropical almonds, Xylia, Crepe myrtle, Dalbergia(timber trees), etc.

 The forest shows vibrant tropical evergreen vegetation.
-Recently the “Save Mollem” movement has gained momentum nationwide, and Naturalists are trying to revoke government orders to clear forest areas for railway construction.
+Recently, the “Save Mollem” movement has gained momentum nationwide, and Naturalists are trying to revoke government orders to clear forest areas for railway construction.

 Mollem National Park